OOPSpam/blog/_posts/2023-02-24-spam-protection-for-kadence-form.md

 Both products are free to use but a Pro version is available for additional functionality.
 Kadence Blocks comes with [Form Block](https://www.kadencewp.com/help-center/docs/kadence-blocks/form-block/) for building contact forms, newsletter forms, login pages, and more.

 In this post, I will focus on Kadence Form's spam protection capabilities.
-The good news is that Form Block already comes with built-in support for honeypot and reCaptcha for free.
+The good news is that Form Block already comes with built-in support for honeypot and reCAPTCHA for free.
 [Cloudflare's Turnstile](https://www.oopspam.com/blog/cloudflare-turnstile) is available as part of [Kadence CAPTCHA Plugin](https://www.kadencewp.com/product/kadence-google-recaptcha/) which is a premium plugin you need to purchase separately as part of their Full Bundle plan.

 ![Kadence spam protection options](/blog/assets/posts/kadence/kadence-spam-protection.png "Kadence spam protection options")